matthannigan/nextjs-ts-tailwind-supabase-starter/docs-website/docs/components/forms/select.md

 ## Related Components

-- [Dropdown Menu](./dropdown-menu.md): Similar to Select but for actions rather than selections
+- [Dropdown Menu](../ui/dropdown-menu.md): Similar to Select but for actions rather than selections
-- [Combobox](./combobox.md): Combines a text input with a dropdown for searching and selecting from a list
+- **Combobox**: Combines a text input with a dropdown for searching and selecting from a list
 - [Input](./input.md): Used in forms alongside the Select component
 - [Form](./form.md): Container component for building forms that include Select fields